Explaining Packaging Jargon

 Hanging Tabs: Tabs which hang merchandise in its packaging, often self-adhesive (clear).

-Hardigg: Injection moulded equipment cases for use of safe transportation of delicate equipment, see also Pelican.
+Hardigg™: Injection and rotationally moulded equipment cases for use of safe transportation of delicate equipment, see also Pelican™.

 HDPE: An acronym for high density polyethylene.
 Chosen for blow moulding because of its stiffness, stress crack resistance and chemical resistance.

 Heat-Seal: A method of sealing two or more surfaces together.
 Heat can join either two similar materials together or can even join materials which are dissimilar with a thermoplastic layer.
 The method is controlled under temperature and pressure conditions.